ebourg/StrataDocs/pages/intro/overview/introduction.md

 ## What is Strata?

-**Strata is OpenGamma's next-generation, open source toolkit for market risk.**
+**Strata is the open source analytics and market risk library from OpenGamma.**

 Strata allows financial systems developers to build or enhance existing applications with standardized, off-the-shelf market risk components.
-It provides all the core concepts and market risk functionality at the heart of the OpenGamma Platform, including:
+It includes:

 * Pricing, financial analytics and curve calibration
 * Reporting